Everything You Need to Know About A Kava Ceremony

 Kava Ceremony Etiquette

 The eldest man enters the house first followed by the rest of the men and then the women.
+When entering the house, remove any hats and sunglasses.
+And then have your leader greet the chief or host first.

 When the ceremony begins, the chief (the eldest man in your group) presents the root to the Village Chief.

-The ceremony then begins as the villagers grind up the Kava and strain it through a cloth bag into a large wooden bowl placed in the middle of the room.
+The ceremony then begins as the villagers grind up the kava root and strain it through a cloth bag into a large wooden bowl called a tanoa.
+It is placed in the middle of the room.
+It is then offered to your group’s chief.

 After your chief has had a sip, the village’s executive head drinks the Kava next.

-Once the two heads of party have had their drink, it is then offered offered to the rest of the room.
+Once the two heads of the party have had their drink, it is offered to the rest of the room according to rank.
+The men drink first and then the women.

 When the kava comes to you, there are traditions to follow.
 When you drink kava be sure to follow these steps.